Support for Diabetics: three months after diagnosis

 What are your options for Diabetes-friendly food substitutes?

 Because Diabetes is managed through a combination of diet and medication, there are several Diabetic-friendly products available for you to use.
 These products are sugar-free and are most often recommended as easy snacks, or additions to your meals.
-Focusing on fresh foods, that are part of your Diabetic diet plan is important, so don’t fall into the trap of merely eating processed snacks, and thinking it’s okay because it’s Diabetic-friendly.
+Focusing on fresh foods, that are part of your Diabetic diet plan, is important.
+Don’t fall into the trap of merely eating processed snacks, and thinking it’s okay because it’s Diabetic-friendly.

 Rather, make sure you’re eating the right mix of foods, as recommended by your doctor, dietician, or clinic team.